 Applications might include community groups, community gardens, environmental projects, and city farms wishing to bring people together on community gardening projects, including food growing.
 As well as improving the local environment, you will need to show how your project is making communities stronger.

 Our eco-audits help organisations to be more sustainable and reduce their carbon footprint.
-Eco audits are free and available to all eligible organisations including those applying for, or in receipt of, a Bridging Divides or Investing in Londoners grant.
+Eco-audits are free and available to all eligible organisations including those applying for, or in receipt of, a Bridging Divides or Investing in Londoners grant.
 Applications for eco-audits will usually only be considered where the lease on the building has at least 2 years to run.
 Please follow the link here for the application process.